meshery/meshery/docs/pages/functionality/performance.md

 ---

 # Performance Management
+Key to the efficient operation of any service mesh is the measurement and management of it's performance.

 ## Load Generators
 Meshery provides users with choice of which load generator they prefer to use for a given performance test.
 Users may set their configure based on their own preference of load generator different from that of the default load generator.

-Meshery also supports the following load generators:
+Meshery supports the following load generators and is [extendible](extensibility) to support others:

 - Fortio
 - wrk2
 - NightHawk